 The disruption in HR

-Sadly but realistically, the collective impact of COVID-19 has been not only “disruptive” but devastating on HR leaders, practitioners and advocates alike.
+Sadly but realistically, the collective impact of COVID-19 has been not only “disruptive” but devastating to HR leaders, practitioners, and advocates alike.
 Repeatedly, they’ve felt the pandemic’s ripple effects across the business – from layoffs and furloughs to the many challenges of hybrid work (and everything in between).

 HR is struggling…badly

 HR burnout is at an all-time high, with HR job postings up over 130% compared to pre-COVID numbers and fewer resources than ever.
 As HR teams are faced with having to do more with less, HR burnout is compounded.
 Furthermore, HR Executive Magazine published a recent survey revealing that 2020 was “the most stressful year of their career” for HR professionals, at every level and every tenure.

 Finally, HRE’s annual “What’s Keeping HR Up at Night?” survey uncovered an overwhelming 86% of HR practitioners felt 2021 was even worse than 2020.
 That’s why it comes as no surprise that the team most depended upon by the organization is exhausted.
 And whilst massive employee turnover spiders its way throughout the business, HR is looking at a Great Resignation of its own.

 Adding insult to injury, the struggles and disruption in HR are coupled with an alarming statistic: the April 2022 Gallup study shows employee engagement “…saw its first annual decline in a decade, dropping from 36% engaged employees in 2020 to 34% in 2021.”